Two-photon absorption in silicon using real density matrix approach: Results and Discussion

-We next use the model to describe the energy scaling of the NTA coefficient as measured in Ref~\cite{faryadras_non-degenerate_2021}, which encompasses a normalized photon energy range of $x=\hbar(\omega_a+\omega_b)/2E_g=1.1-2$.
-In addition, we apply the model to fit a new data set that we have collected for a non-degenerate energy ratio in the $\hbar\omega_a/\hbar\omega_b=2-4$ range, corresponding to pump photon energies of 0.294~eV--0.5~eV and probe energies of 0.91~eV--1.08~eV.
-Both data sets, shown in Figures \ref{fig:creol} and \ref{fig:UCI} , correspond to a normalized equivalent energy range of $x=0.55-0.8$, but have different levels of non-degeneracy, thus complementing each other.
+We next use the model to describe the energy scaling of the NTA coefficient as measured in Ref~\cite{faryadras_non-degenerate_2021}, which encompasses photons with energy ratio from 1.6 to 2.08 (Figure \ref{fig:creol}).
+This compliments our study using pump photon energies of 0.294~eV--0.5~eV and probe energies of 0.91~eV--1.08~eV, corresponding to photon energy ratio from 1.82 to 3.67 (Figure \ref{fig:UCI}).
 The theoretical predictions for $\alpha_2$ are in good agreement with both experimental data sets.
 The most notable feature in the normalized photon energy curve is the appearance of a peak, which the model attributes to the presence of the bound exciton resonance.
-The position of this peak shifts in accordance with the energy tuning of the lower energy pump photon, and its magnitude is largely dictated by the damping terms in the resonant denominators of $\alpha_{2d}$.
+The position of this peak shifts in accordance with the energy tuning of the lower energy pump photon, and its magnitude is largely dictated by the damping terms in the resonant denominators of $\alpha_{2dH}$.
 However, this resonant behavior is significantly different from what is reported in~\cite{faryadras_non-degenerate_2021}, where the theoretical predictions made anticipate a quasi-linear scaling of $\alpha_2$ as a function of the normalized photon energy.
-Future work may include performing NTA experiments to verify the behavior of $\alpha_2$ and the influence of continuum states above the band edge, such as can be obtained with a two-color Z-scan.
+Future work may include NTA experiments to verify the behavior of $\alpha_2$ and the influence of continuum states above the band edge, such as can be obtained with a two-color Z-scan.